Toothbrush moustache: Other places

-The toothbrush was quite popular in the Soviet Union in the early 20th century.
-A Russian-born, Chaplin-influenced clown named Karandash ('the pencil') had a version of it.
-During World War II, Karandash entertained Soviet troops by mocking the Axis powers.
-Amongst other Soviet military displays, Commander Pavel Dybenko paired the style with his beard and Major General Hazi Aslanov wore a variant covering only the philtrum.

-English writer George Orwell wore a toothbrush during the 1920s before adapting his more iconic pencil moustache.
+Dutch painter Piet Mondrian wore a toothbrush c.
+1922.
+English writer George Orwell wore the style during the 1920s before adapting his more iconic pencil moustache.
 The toothbrush is worn by the sidekick of English author Agatha Christie's fictional detective Hercule Poirot.
 German Jew and anti-Nazi activist Alfred Wiener wore a similar style while living in Amsterdam in the mid-1930s.
 Spanish general Francisco Franco (the dictator of Spain from 1939 to 1975) wore it throughout the 1930s.
 In a 1936 political cartoon, New Zealand artist David Low portrayed Soviet leader Joseph Stalin forging a toothbrush (along with a regular haircut) to mirror Hitler.
 On a 1941 poster, Russian artist Dmitry Moor depicted Hitler with a split toothbrush variant.

+A Russian-born, Chaplin-influenced clown named Karandash ('the pencil') had a version of it.
+During World War II, Karandash entertained Soviet troops by mocking the Axis powers.
+Amongst other Soviet military displays, Commander Pavel Dybenko paired the style with his beard and Major General Hazi Aslanov wore a variant covering only the philtrum.